 Leading the Prayers of the People

-- Several templates for prayer are also provided here.
+- Several templates for prayer are can be found here.
 Some of these are based on Janet Nelson’s Let us pray.
 Others are taken from a very useful online resource for building up prayers for Sunday worship on Church of England’s Prayers page, which includes a large number of good templates and suggested responses.
 Some suggestions as to the use of these prayer styles is given in the template document.

-For those at MtE who are responsible for composing the prayer of the people in Sunday worship, there are copies of several good prayers resource available for collection from the church the week prior to your duty; please remember to bring them back again!
+- There are copies of the following lectionary-linked prayers resources are available for collection from the church (at MtE) the week prior to your duty; please remember to bring them back again!

 The structure of an intercessory prayer

 A useful structure is threefold one which reflects both the way God works in the world, and the diversity of concerns we have as God’s people: prayers for the church, the world, and ourselves.